oslabs-beta/DenOAuth/README.md

 DenOAuth was inspired by js-client-oauth2

 # Three part strategy
-Denoauth has a three part process for authorization through each specific api.
+DenOAuth has a three part process for authorization through each specific api.

  First: Initialize a new object for each client: